-The Legal Institution of Community-Based Waste Management
+The Legal Institution Model of Community-Based Waste Management

-The waste management is initially used to be the government concern.
-This can be seen from the direction of Law No. 18 Year 2008 on Waste Management, Article 9 paragraph (1) stating that in performing the waste management, the Regency Government of Banyumas has the authority to determine the policies and strategies for waste management based on the national and provincial policies.
-Government Regulation Directive No. 81 Year 2012 on the Management of Household Waste and Household-like Waste in Article 4 paragraph (3) that the Regency Government has formulated and established the policies and strategies for the Regency waste management based on the national and provincial policies.
-In addition, the Article 8 paragraph (1) is stipulated based on the Regent regulation.
+The waste management initially used to be the government's concern.
+This can be seen from the direction of Law No. 18/2008 on Waste Management, Article 9 paragraph (1) stating that in performing the waste management, the Regency Government of Banyumas has the authority to determine the policies and strategies for waste management based on the national and provincial policies.
+Government Regulation Directive No. 81/2012 on the Management of Household Waste and Household-like Waste in Article 4 paragraph (3) states that the Regency Government has formulated and established the policies and strategies for the Regency waste management based on the national and provincial policies.
+In addition, Article 8 paragraph (1) is stipulated based on the Regent regulation.

 The current waste paradigm has changed.
-Waste as a business of waste-producing community, while the government monitors and provides sanctions for the violators.
-The President Regulation No. 97 Year 2017 on Policies and National Strategies for the Management of Household Waste and Household-like Waste in Article 1 staring that Regional Policies and Strategies for Management of Household Waste are policy directions and strategies in reducing and handling the household waste and the integrated and sustainable local level household waste.
+Waste becomes a business of waste-producing community, while the government monitors and provides sanctions for the violators.
+The President Regulation No. 97/2017 on Policies and National Strategies for the Management of Household Waste and Household-like Waste in Article 1 stating that Regional Policies and Strategies for Management of Household Waste are policy directions and strategies in reducing and handling the household waste and the integrated and sustainable local level household waste.

-The Kutasari Village Government has made policies in performing the governance related to the waste management.
-The policy made is due to the Village Regulation Number 4 Year 2016 on Environmental Cleanliness.
-This policy has not been completely regulated every solid waste activity in Kutasari Village.
+The Kutasari Village Government has made policies in performing the governance related to the waste management which is the Village Regulation No. 4/2016 on Environmental Cleanliness.
+This policy has not completely regulated every solid waste activity in Kutasari Village.

 Kutasari Village has the potential community participation in waste management.
-There are several waste administrators in Kutasari Village, known as Inyong waste bank, ASRI Self-Assisting Group (KSM) and several individual waste administrators.
-This potential has made the village government issue a policy covering all waste management activities.
+There are several waste administrators in Kutasari Village, namely, Inyong waste bank, ASRI SHG and several individual waste administrators.
+However, this potential has made the village government issue a policy covering all waste management activities.